-- Posting slurs rumors or other disparaging remarks about a student or staff member on any website. - Sending email, text or instant messages that are harassing or threatening in nature. - Taking and sending an unauthorized and/or unwanted photograph of a student or staff member. - Using any unauthorized electronic transmission to threaten, intimidate or harass by means of direct or indirect contact.
+- Posting slurs, rumors or other disparaging remarks about a student or staff member on any social media or website. - Sending email, text, chat or instant messages that are harassing or threatening in nature. - Taking/sending an unauthorized and/or unwanted photograph of a student or staff member. - Using any unauthorized electronic transmission to threaten, intimidate or harass by means of direct or indirect contact